bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Trust Assurance and Certification

-While a detailed risk assessment is warranted for this GF, for the first draft of the GF, MAC has identified the following audit criteria to be assessed by an auditor
+While a detailed risk assessment is warranted for this GF, for the first draft of the GF, MAC has identified the following audit criteria to be assessed by an auditor:

 Availability Controls for ____________
 Policies and controls for _______________